zhangshuyuanzz/opc-daae-server/README.md

 Support for the Solution under the GPL 3.0 or SCLA 1.0 is available [here](https://github.com/technosoftware-gmbh/opc-daae-server/issues).

+Please be aware that there is no obligation that Technosoftware will provide maintenance, support or training under GPL 3.0 or SCLA 1.0.

 ### Contribution

 We strongly encourage community participation and contribution to this project.
 First, please fork the repository and commit your changes there.
 Once happy with your changes you can generate a 'pull request'.